Study of U.S. Institutes

 Welcome to the Study of the U.S. Institutes For Student Leaders 2019 on the Rule of Law and Public Service in Honor of Late Senator John McCain

 The Study of the U.S. Institutes on the Rule of Law and Public Service includes 20 undergraduate military student leaders from Poland, Colombia, Bangladesh, and Malaysia.
-It is an intensive five-week academic program that provides participants with a transformative learning experience of leadership, U.S. Federalism, including the judicial, legislative, and executive branches; and individual project planning.
+It is an intensive five-week academic program that provides participants with a transformative learning experience of leadership, U.S. Federalism, including the judicial, legislative, and executive branches as well as individual project planning.
 Throughout the program, students will participate in volunteer and community service activities, leadership workshops, homestays, and cultural excursions.
 Students will also have the opportunity to meet with community leaders and representatives of non-profit organizations.

 During the program, students will engage in a variety of other activities such as leadership seminars, action planning sessions, and will gain valuable skills to create, prepare, and lead projects that benefit their home counties.